zenparsing/chromium-futures/FAQ.md

 Since Chromium does not support exceptions, a function cannot "throw" an error.
 Since a `Future` is strictly a representation of the result of a C++ function call, it does not need to support an error return "channel".
+Users that want to provide an error value can do so using `expected<V, E>`.